jovotech/learn-jovo/tutorials/bixby/README.md

 The `training` file contains all of your capsule's natural language models, which are being used by Bixby to understand your user prompts and how to differentiate between inputs.
 For every training sample, a goal must be specified, telling Bixby what action to execute on that sample.
 Furthermore, you can specify inputs with associated nodes or even routes for Bixby to collect additional information.

-Learn more about training [here]().
+> Learn more about training [here]().

-`capsule-info.bxb` holds all of your capsule's locale-specific information, such as it's display name, a description and certain search keyworks.
+`capsule-info.bxb` holds all of your capsule's locale-specific information, such as it's display name, a description and certain search keywords.

-Learn more about `capsule-info.bxb` [here](https://bixbydevelopers.com/dev/docs/reference/type/capsule-info).
+> Learn more about `capsule-info.bxb` [here](https://bixbydevelopers.com/dev/docs/reference/type/capsule-info).

 To be marketplace compliant, your capsule needs to provide hints in a `.hints.bxb` file.
 Hints are used by Bixby to provide your users with utterance suggestions, so they get an idea of how your capsule works.

-Learn more about hints [here](https://bixbydevelopers.com/dev/docs/reference/type/hints).
+> Learn more about hints [here](https://bixbydevelopers.com/dev/docs/reference/type/hints).

 The last thing to cover in `en/` is the `layouts/` folder, which will be used for views and dialog.
 Bixby uses dialog to communicate back to the user, to inform them about certain results or to request additional information.
 Views on the other hand form your capsule's visual user interface, capable of providing text, buttons, input fields and lists, for example.

-You can learn more about dialog and views [here]().

 For our example project, we only need one view of type `result-view`, which is located inside `resources/layout/`.